Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 # TLS Extension

-The following two sections define the ClientHello, ServerHello, and Certificate message portions of a TLS 1.3 extension.
+The following three subsections define the ClientHello, ServerHello, and Certificate message portions of a TLS 1.3 extension.
 This extension allows the host server to provide an inclusion proof for its certificate chain from a Transparency Log that the User Agent supports.